haixuxu/vite-plugin-mockit/README.md

 ### entry

 mock config entry，The default value is./mock/index.js.

-The file is compiled according to the project's Babel configuration
+### watchFiles

+ watch file or dir change refresh mock, include default entry and entry  file directory

+### watchOptions

+extension option from chokidar option

+### ignore

+ignore file change, support function or regex, It is used to prevent refresh

 ### debug

 Whether to turn on local debugging information，The default value is false

-### localEnabled
+### disable

 The plugin will only work in a development environment , if you want to disable it, set disable to true, The default value is false